 By 1968, New York Central had merged with Pennsylvania Railroads to become Penn Central and they were looking for office space.
 Marcel Breuer designed a 55-story tower that would have stood above Grand Central.
 The terminal’s facade would have been preserved, but the entire main waiting room and part of the main concourse would have been demolished to make way for the skyscraper’s foundations.

 Fortunately, the loss of Penn Station spurred New Yorkers into action.
-A Landmarks Preservation Commission was formed which designated Grand Central as an historical landmark.
+A Landmarks Preservation Commission was formed which designated Grand Central an historic landmark.
 Developers and the railroad appealed the decision all the way up to the Supreme Court, which finally ruled in the preservationists’ favor in 1978.

 By then, the railroad had neglected maintenance and delayed repairs for two decades.
 It would take another decade for renovations to get underway and restore Grand Central to its former glory.